paulveillard/cybersecurity-ssh/README.md

 However, this can easily lead to hackers gaining access to the unaccounted keys.
 As a result, they may gain long-term access to the company.

+### Frequent sharing of SSH keys

+Unfortunately, some employees duplicate keys thinking that they could use them more efficiently.

+That said, an attacker only needs a couple of keys to gain unauthorized access.
+This is why SSH key sharing is something that should be monitored closely and limited when possible.